zotroneneis/zotroneneis.github.io/content/posts/python/coding_with_kids.md

 ## Platforms, tutorials, etc.

-Hopefully, you now have a good idea of what your child can do at the different age ranges.
-Next, I would like to present some concrete tools to get started.
+Hopefully, you now have a good idea of what your child can do different ages.
+Next, I would like to present some concrete tools to get started with coding.
 A ton of possibilities exist, so this won't be an exhaustive list.
 Instead, I selected some options that will be presented in more detail and listed further resources at the end.

 ### Robots and devices

 #### Bee-Bot
 The [bee-bot](https://b-bot.de/bee-bot) is a programmable floor robot designed for children ages 4-7.
 It costs about 93€ per robot.
-The bee-bot can move into four directions: forward, backward, left and right and can remember up to 200 commands
+It can be programmed to move into different directions by pressing the buttons on top of the robot.
+A bee-bot can remember up to 200 commands!

 {{< img src="/posts/python/figures/coding_with_kids/bee_bot.jpeg" width="25%" align="center" >}}